 What is Ground Coffee?

-The reason coffee is ground is to extract as much flavour as humanly possible from the beans and this is only possible when hot water has access to tiny coffee particles.
-The grinds are then added to your coffee maker of choice for example, a Cafetière.
+The reason coffee is ground is to extract as much flavour as humanly possible from the beans, and this is only possible when hot water has access to tiny coffee particles.
+The grinds are then added to your coffee maker of choice, for example, a Cafetière.

 Types of Ground Coffee Available

 Before I delve into the three primary types of grind size categories, you'll need to learn about some basic coffee science.
 We'll use the analogy.
-A course coffee grind is like 'pebbles' whilst a fine grind is like 'sand'.
+A coarse coffee grind is like 'pebbles' whilst a fine grind is like 'sand'.

 Coffee Grind Sizes

-Here's a quick 1 minute video I put together on coffee grind sizes.
+Here's a quick 1-minute video I put together on coffee grind sizes.
 Understanding what grind settings match what coffee maker is really important.
 It'll help you produce the tastiest ground coffee at home time after time.

 Coarsely Ground

 A coarse coffee grind setting has larger coffee particle sizes compared to medium and finely ground.
-This is because the brew methods like the Cafetiere require a brewing process called 'immersion brewing'.
+This is because the brew methods, like the Cafetiere, require a brewing process called 'immersion brewing'.
 In other words, the coffee and hot water are infused together for a longer period of time (5-10 minutes), and that is how the flavour is extracted.

 Medium Ground

-Brew methods for a Medium Ground Coffee include: Chemex, V60, Filter Coffee, Aeropress
+Brew methods for a Medium Ground Coffee include: Chemex, V60, Filter Coffee, Aeropress.

 Finely Ground

-Finely ground coffee is perfectly suited to the Moka pot, espresso machines and of course a Turkish style brew.
+Finely ground coffee is perfectly suited to the Moka pot, espresso machines, and, of course, a Turkish-style brew.
 To learn more about ground coffee beans for espresso, check out our definitive Top 12 Best Ground Coffee Beans For Espresso.
 Here's an image of my home coffee machine showcasing what finely ground coffee looks like.

 The Ultimate Ground Coffee Buying Guide